gkeenans/gkeenan.co/src/now.md

 *Stalker 2* — The vibes are so, so good.
 Unforgiving, bleak, but immensely rewarding for anyone who likes open worlds that encourage thoughtful exploration.

-*Cairn* — Right now, just a demo available on Steam (until December 19).
+*Cairn* — Right now, just a demo available (until December 19) on Steam.
 No game I've played has ever captured the magic of rock climbing like this.
 It went from being something I was curious about to basically my most anticipated game of 2025.
 I've played this demo over and over and over.
 Can't wait to climb the whole mountain.

 *Path of Exile 2* — This just came out in Early Access and I've been playing a ton of it with my wife.
 The couch co-op experience has been stellar, despite the fact that beta bugginess sometimes rears its ugly head.